FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/5-monitoring.md

 - The **OpenStack Hypervisor** and **OpenStack VMs** dashboards visualize the metrics data from your OpenStack hypervisor (aggregated metrics) and the  metrics data from the VMs (per tenant metrics) respectively.
   To display the correct data on the OpenStack VMs dashboard you need to be logged in OSP with the tenant of the VMs.
-- The **CMM** dashboard visualizes the metrics data from the node on which the Monitoring Service is installed.
+- The **CMM Stats** dashboard visualizes the metrics data from the node on which the Monitoring Service is installed.

 You are authorized to view the metrics data that is displayed.